adobe/aepsdk_flutter/plugins/flutter_aepcore/README.md

 ### setPushIdentifier
 Register a push notification token with the Adobe SDK.
 Pass `null` to clear a previously registered token.

-On **Android**, pass the FCM token string from `FirebaseMessaging.instance.getToken()`.
+On **Android**, pass the push token string provided by your push notification service.
-On **iOS**, pass the APNs token string from `FirebaseMessaging.instance.getAPNSToken()`.
-The native bridge converts the hex string to the raw bytes expected by the AEP SDK internally.
+On **iOS**, pass the APNs device token as a lowercase hex string.
+The native bridge converts it to the raw bytes expected by the AEP SDK internally.

 **Syntax**
 ```dart